 jQuery

-I work around it on Shoptet instances, but recently my work was to get rid of it and replace it with several browser APIs.
+I work around it on Shoptet instances, but recently my work was to get rid of it and replace it with newer browser APIs.

 Backend frameworks